Dead Animal In Your Home? 24/7 Emergency Service Available

 Our Dead Animal Removal Process

 The hardest part is finding it.
 The smell tells us it is there, but locating a dead animal inside a wall or ceiling requires experience.
-We use thermal cameras, scent tracking, and our knowledge of how different species travel through structures to pinpoint the location.
+We use flex cameras, scent tracking, thermal imaging, and our knowledge of how different species travel through structures to pinpoint the location.
+Occasionally test holes need to be opened to assist in the discovery process.

 Once located, we make a small, controlled opening to access and remove the carcass.
 We minimize wall or ceiling damage and can often access through existing openings like vent covers, attic hatches, or crawl space entries.